 Jekyll Island is the perfect spot for a spring break getaway with coastal breezes and the warm spring sunshine.
 This southernmost Golden Isle is one of the most popular islands in coastal Georgia.

-There’s plenty of wildlife and nature to explore during the spring.
-Go horseback riding on the beach, explore the island by bike, walk along the iconic Driftwood Beach, take a dolphin boat tour, and visit the Georgia Sea Turtle Center.
+There’s plenty of wildlife and nature to explore on Jekyll Island during the spring.
+You can go horseback riding on the beach, explore the island by bike, walk along the iconic Driftwood Beach, take a dolphin boat tour, and visit the Georgia Sea Turtle Center.

 The Okefenokee Swamp is one of the seven wonders of Georgia.
 Head to the Okefenokee Swamp Park in Waycross for an adventure of a lifetime.